ahuaiqom/coffeeapps/README.md

   by *Bony Fasius Gultom* — Figma Community (used under NAM Design license).

 ---

-🖋️ Typography
+## 🖋️ Typography

-This project uses Sora typeface (weights 400/500/600/700) with consistent 150% line height and 0% letter spacing, following Figma UI design specifications for better readability and harmony.
+This project uses **Sora** typeface (weights 400/500/600/700) with consistent 150% line height and 0% letter spacing,
+following Figma UI design specifications for better readability and harmony.

+---

-⚖️ License
+## ⚖️ License

-This project is open for personal and educational purposes only.
+This project is open for **personal and educational purposes** only.
+UI assets are inspired by a Figma Community design under the NAM Design license.

+> © 2025 Ahmad Ahua Iqomaddin
+> Created for learning, research, and personal development in Flutter.

+---

 ## 🚀 Getting Started
 Clone this repository and run the app on your local machine:

 ```bash